 It's officially Summer!
 What better way to enjoy the Summer heat than a refreshing cold beverage in hand.
 Macha iced latte, anyone?
 I usually order a Macha drink from a boba shop but I recently came across a large package of premium organic Macha at my local Costco.
-It went into my grocery cart so quick, I knocked my child off the cart.
+It went into my grocery cart so quick!

 What is Macha?

 Macha is finely ground green tea leaves from Japan.
 These specialty green tea leaves are grown in the shade so that the leaves are greener than other green tea leaves.
 Also, shade growth produces more caffeine and a bunch of other health benefits that I'm not qualified to list.
 Once in production, the stems and veins of the leaves are removed then pulverized into a fine powder.
 The powder dissolves quickly in liquid so not only can you have them in tea, but you probably seen them in various desserts such as cake and ice cream.

 One thing I realized while making my own iced Macha latte, was how little macha powder and how much sugar I needed.
 I thought since I can make my own drink, I'd go full-on gangsta macha.
 I added 2-3 teaspoons of macha powder per serving.
 Macha gets bitter in higher concentration so needless to say I was not able to finish my drink.
 I even thought I contaminated my drink as I was having it while working in the garden.
 Maybe I dropped some dirt into the drink?
 Nope, I didn't.
 It was simply too much macha.
 Lesson learned, for one serving, stick to 3/4 to 1 teaspoon macha powder.
 There is a fine, almost invisible line, between perfectly tasting macha ice latte to Good God what in the Sam Hill am I drinking?!